MaterializeInc/materialize/doc/user/content/ingest-data/mysql/mysql-azure-db.md

     ```sql
     CREATE CONNECTION mysql_connection TO MYSQL (
     HOST '<host>',
     SSH TUNNEL ssh_connection,
     );
     ```

-    - Replace `<host>` with your RDS endpoint.
-To find your RDS endpoint, select your database in the RDS Console, and look under **Connectivity & security**.
+    - Replace `<host>` with your Azure DB endpoint.

-1. Use the [`CREATE SOURCE`](/sql/create-source/) command to connect Materialize to your RDS instance and start ingesting data:
+1. Use the [`CREATE SOURCE`](/sql/create-source/) command to connect Materialize to your Azure instance and start ingesting data:

     ```sql
     CREATE SOURCE mz_source